Mike Ford Player Props: Mariners vs. Rangers

 - Ford hit .206 with five doubles, three home runs and 17 walks.

-- In eight of 49 games last year (16.3%), Ford drove in a run, including two games with two or more RBIs.
+- Ford drove in a run in eight of 49 games last season (16.3%), including two games with multiple RBIs.

-- He crossed home in eight of 49 games a year ago (16.3%), including one multi-run game.
+- In eight of 49 games last year he scored a run, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.